 Communications and Member Services Officer/System Support

 Karen has been working in both traditional and new modes of publishing since 2003, in the Netherlands and Canada.
 She is intent on fostering an actively involved community around scholarly communications and publishing, and enjoys working in this rapidly changing field.
 She holds an MA from the University of Amsterdam, and received her Master of Library and Information Studies from the University of British Columbia in 2012.
-She is based in Vancouver, where she can also be found on climbing walls, up in aerial silks, or on her bike.
+She is based in Vancouver, where she can also be found shooting her bow, on climbing walls, or on her bike (but not all at the same time).

 Jason is a software developer for PKP currently living in New Brunswick.
 Prior to this, he worked for the University of New Brunswick and taught software development and systems administration at Dalhousie University.
 Passionate about travel, photography, and writing, he tries to tie those three things together as often as possible.
 He is a competitive cyclist and holds a degree in Chemistry.